Best Practices: Compliance and Policy Management — Rakenne vs OneTrust, LogicGate, PolicyTech

 Rakenne

-Features: Document-elaboration workflows in markdown (skills); LLM agent in the browser (one per project); skill library with policy/compliance skills (e.g. HIQA policies, SOC 2 narratives, ISO procedures); references (standards, criteria); AGENTS.md for context; export to DOCX, PDF; optional extension tools (coverage, logic gates, completeness).
+Features: Document-elaboration workflows in plain text (skills); LLM agent in the browser (one per project); skill library with policy/compliance skills, including a full ISO 27001 suite (organization profile, gap assessment, risk assessment, SoA, policy generator, monitoring, internal audit, management review, plus domain skills such as asset inventory and supplier security); other frameworks (e.g. HIQA, SOC 2, FedRAMP); references (standards, criteria); AGENTS.md for context; export to DOCX, PDF; extension tools that enforce clause coverage, mandatory artifacts, evidence links, and terminology consistency.

 Strengths

-• Workflow as spec — Skills define steps: scope → load reference (e.g. HIQA theme, ISO clause) → draft → validate.
-Repeatable and transparent; experts author in markdown.
+• Workflow as spec — Skills define steps: scope → load reference (e.g. ISO clause, HIQA theme) → draft → validate.
+Repeatable and transparent; experts author in plain text.

-• References on demand — Standards and criteria live in the skill/workspace; the agent loads them so policies stay aligned to authority (NSSBH, ISO, FedRAMP, etc.).
+• References on demand — Standards and criteria live in the skill/workspace; the agent loads them so policies stay aligned to authority (ISO 27001, NSSBH, FedRAMP, etc.).

-• Validation tools — Extension tools (e.g. TSC coverage, 5 Whys gate, completeness check) give PASS/FAIL so the agent can self-correct.
+• Validation tools — Extension tools give PASS/ERROR/WARNING with clear remediation (e.g. mandatory artifact detector, control justification audit, document metadata and mandatory-topic checks, CAPA/finding/action completeness).
 GRC platforms rarely offer “draft then validate until pass” in this form.

-• Single agent per project — One policy or set of related docs per project; one conversation; context and references in one place.
+• Single agent per project — One policy set or certification project per project; one conversation; context and references in one place.

 • Portable and versionable — Workflows and references are files; can live in version control and be reused across tenants or projects.